Question: Are all jīvas of one type, or do they have gradations?

 Answer: There are many kinds; they can be divided into six basic categories as follows:

-(2) civilized men who stress mundane science and industry—such persons have no morals or any belief in God, such as the mlecchas.
+- Civilised men who stress mundane science and industry – such persons have no morals or any belief in God, such as the mlecchas.

-(3) those people who have no belief in God, but act in accordance to proper morality, such as Buddhists.
+- Those people who have no belief in God, but act in accordance with proper morality, such as Buddhists.

-(5) Those persons that accept a real God, but do not accept bhakti.
+- Those persons who accept a real God, but do not accept bhakti.

-(6) Those persons that follow nirviśeṣavāda.
+- Those persons who follow nirviśeṣavāda.
 These are the followers jñāna-khaṇḍa.

 Question: What are the different gradations amongst these?